 Heat Roadmap Europe

 The European research project Heat Roadmap Europe has studied the heat sector in Europe and pointed out district heating and cooling as a solution for EU to reach the goals for climate, energy efficiency, and security.
 Decarbonising the heating and cooling sector requires energy efficiency on both the demand and supply side.

-District heating is an opportunity also for the Great Britain.
-The interest is rising and Swedish actors are happy to share their experiences to help on the way to an energy efficient heat sector.
+District heating is an opportunity also for Great Britain.
+The interest is rising and Swedish actors are happy to share their experiences to help on the way to an energy-efficient heat sector.